Effective resistance is more than distance: Laplacians, Simplices and the Schur complement: Graphs, Laplacians and Simplices

 with real eigenvalues $\mu_k>0$ and normalized eigenvectors $z_k$ that satisfy the eigenequation $Qz_k=\mu_kz_k$, and where the zero eigenvalue $\mu_n=0$ and corresponding constant eigenvector $z_n=u/\sqrt{n}$ are omitted.
-The eigenvectors $\lbrace z_k\rbrace_{k=1}^n$ form a basis for $\mathbb{R}^n$.
-However, as illustrated by the third characterization, this eigendecomposition is not sufficient for $Q$ to be a Laplacian matrix as it does not constrain the off-diagonal entries to be non-positive; there is no simple `spectral fingerprint' that guarantees this sign property.
-This particular nature of the off-diagonal sign constraints will come back later as well. \\ Another consequence of Proposition \ref{proposition: equivalent characterizations for Laplacian matrices} and decomposition \eqref{eq: Laplacian eigendecomposition} is that we can define the \emph{pseudoinverse Laplacian} $Q^\dagger$ as the inverse of $Q$ in the space orthogonal to the constant vector $u=(1,\dots,1)^T$.
+The eigenvectors $\lbrace z_k\rbrace_{k=1}^n$ form an orthonormal basis for $\mathbb{R}^n$.
+However, as illustrated by the third characterization in Proposition \ref{proposition: equivalent characterizations for Laplacian matrices}, this eigendecomposition is not sufficient for $Q$ to be a Laplacian matrix as it does not constrain the off-diagonal entries to be non-positive; there is no simple `spectral fingerprint' that guarantees this sign property.
+This particular nature of the off-diagonal sign constraints will be discussed more later. \\ Another consequence of Proposition \ref{proposition: equivalent characterizations for Laplacian matrices} and decomposition \eqref{eq: Laplacian eigendecomposition} is that we can define the Moore-Penrose \emph{pseudoinverse Laplacian} $Q^\dagger$ as the inverse of $Q$ in the space orthogonal to the constant vector $u$, see for instance \cite{Fouss_Saerens_book}.
 In other words, such that $Q^\dagger Q = QQ^\dagger=I-uu^T/n$ which is a projector on the subspace orthogonal to $u$.
-More precisely, we can define the pseudoinverse Laplacian via its eigendecomposition as
+More precisely, we can define the pseudoinverse Laplacian\footnote{Other notions of matrix pseudoinversion exist, but here we use `pseudoinverse' and the $\dagger$-superscript to refer to the Moore-Penrose pseudoinverse.} via its spectral decomposition as

-which shows that $Q^\dagger$ is also positive semidefinite (i)$_\sigma$ with a single zero eigenvalue (ii)$_\sigma$ and constant eigenvector (iii)$_\sigma$. \\ \textit{Remark:} When a graph is not connected but consists of $\beta_0$ components, the corresponding Laplacian matrix will have a $\beta_0$-dimensional zero eigenspace spanned by eigenvectors which are piecewise constant on the components.
+which shows that $Q^\dagger$ is also positive semidefinite (i)$_\sigma$ with a single zero eigenvalue (ii)$_\sigma$ and constant eigenvector (iii)$_\sigma$.
+This spectral decomposition shows that properties (i)$_{\sigma}$-(iii)$_{\sigma}$ are always conserved under taking the Moore-Penrose pseudoinverse of the Laplacian matrix. \\ \textit{Remark:} When a graph is not connected but consists of $\beta_0$ components, the corresponding Laplacian matrix will have a $\beta_0$-dimensional zero eigenspace spanned by eigenvectors which are piecewise constant on the components.
 In the language of algebraic topology, this corresponds to the fact that the zeroth Betti number (i.e. number of components) equals the dimension of the zeroth homology group, which in turn equals the dimension of the kernel of the Hodge Laplacian (i.e. our Laplacian), if our (weighted) graph is interpreted as a simplicial $1$-complex \cite{Lek-Heng_Lim_Hodge_Laplacians, Biggs_potential, Hansen_Spectral_sheaf_theory}.